alexnikop/VFEZ-godot/README.md

 ![screenshot](Images/effects_sample.png)

 VFEZ-godot includes a flexible godot material for easy VFX generation.
+VFEZ-godot was tested in Godot 4.3.

 To create a `VFEZ-material` simply clone the repository inside your project, then create a new material and select `New VFEZMaterial`.